 The Best Way to Support Your Turkey

-While Turkey is the star of the Thanksgiving spread, we cannot forget that no turkey is complete without its amazing supporting cast.
-In this case, it is the side dishes and, most importantly in our mind, the gravy that make the meal.
+While turkey is the star of the Thanksgiving spread, we cannot forget that no turkey is complete without its amazing supporting cast.
+In this case, it is the side dishes and, most importantly in our mind, the gravy that makes the meal.

 What’s a Thanksgiving turkey without a little turkey gravy?
 Okay, a lot of turkey gravy: The Ultimate Guide to Turkey Gravy.